bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

 With `bdk_core` I want to introduce the concept of a *checkpoint*, which is a block height and hash and a set of txids that were present at that height **but not present in the previous checkpoint**.
-In this way we create an append-only data structure that can easily be rolled back to a previous height if there is a re-org.
+In this way we create an append-only data structure that can easily be rolled back to a previous height if there is a reorg.
 After rolling back we can then roll forward and apply the new blocks.

 Here's an example of how this idea works: